Chapter 11: Conferences, Institutes, Preconferences

 - A minimum processing fee of $50 is assessed for registration cancellations and each preconference or institute registration materials must include a statement of this policy.
 After a stated cut-off date, no refunds will be issued.

-- ACRL sections share equally with ACRL in the net proceeds from preconferences held in conjunction with ALA Annual Conference.
+- ACRL sections that offer their own section-sponsored preconference, share equally with ACRL in the net proceeds from their preconference held in conjunction with ALA Annual Conference.
 Such shared proceeds must be used by an individual section in a manner which supports its goals and activities, supports the ACRL Strategic Plan, and complies with ACRL and ALA fiscal policies and procedures.
 Source: ACRL Board, June 2001.

 - ACRL staff costs.
 This covers staff time spent working with the committee on the program.
 (Staff provide this figure.)